Mauricio-MdS/mauricio-mds.github.io/README.md

 # Mauricio Silva Portfolio

-Welcome to my personal portfolio repository!
-This repository showcases some of my recent projects.
+This is the first version of my portfolio page.

-## Deployed site
+## Updated portfolio

-You can view the live version at [https://mauricio-mds.github.io](https://mauricio-mds.github.io)
+You can check the [newer version built with Next.js](https://github.com/Mauricio-MdS/portfolio-next).

 ## Technologies used